 Career Services assists students and alumni with one-on-one appointments and services designed to launch a career.

-- Your career counselor won't tell you what to do, what you should major in, or what career you should pursue.
+One of the most significant decisions you will make as a student is deciding on your major, and sometimes it can be an overwhelming decision.
+Career/Major Exploration helps you understand how your unique interests apply to a major and career ambitions.
+We want to help you not only make these important decisions now but to empower you with the knowledge and skills you will need to make future career and life decisions.
+Our staff members won't tell you what to do, what you should major in, or what career you should pursue.
 Our goal is to serve as a fellow traveler along your journey to forming your own conclusions and making your own decisions.

 Whether you are exploring several majors or looking to gain further insight into your chosen field, this website will help you connect majors to careers.

 This O*NET assessment tool is one of the most trusted FREE online instruments.
 This tool can help you identify and discover your interests, connect how these relate to the world of work, and brainstorm careers you might want to explore.Take this quick personality instrument to help you discover more about your individual characteristics and how they can relate to your job search.
 IMPORTANT: Choose the 'Temperament Mini Report' for free results upon completion.
 You DO NOT need to pay for a report.
 Explore the Keirsey website for more information on your temperament and how to connect it with possible career options.

 Completing this checklist will allow you to brainstorm what you know you are good at and self-rate your skills and abilities.
 Print and complete the checklist to help prioritize your skills.
 As you research majors/careers, consider the required skills for that career or jobs in that area, and whether or not these are skills you feel you possess or could develop.

 *Other ways to identify your skills include reflection on your personal accomplishments, academic performance in various subjects, previous jobs or community service projects you’ve worked on, and feedback you receive from others.